Ultimate Klamath Falls Real Estate Investing Guide for 2026

 Economy

-Klamath Falls has recorded a median household income of .
-The state’s citizenry has a median household income of , whereas the United States’ median is .
+Klamath Falls has a median household income of .
+The state's population has a median household income of , whereas the US median is .

-The economic portrait of Klamath Falls incorporates a total poverty rate of .
-The overall poverty rate for the state is , and the US number stands at .
+The economic portrait of Klamath Falls includes a general poverty rate of .
+The state's figures indicate a combined poverty rate of , and a related review of the country's stats puts the nation's rate at .

 Economy Quick Stats